Eggmansworld/Eggmans-Arcade-Repository/README.md

 ---

 ## Acknowledgments
-Thanks to the following for their contributions (direct or indirect):
+Thanks to the following for their contributions (direct or indirect, with or without permission):
 - **Yori Yoshizuki**
 - **TFK**
 - **Arcade Freaks** (touchscreen sets)